JocysCom/UMQF/MORA/analysis/jekyll-hyde/entities/hyde-actions.md

 1. Sir Danvers Carew (victim of homicide)

 ### 1 Sir Danvers Carew - loss of life

+Context: In a fit of unprovoked, ape-like fury, Hyde clubbed Sir Danvers Carew to death with a heavy cane, shattering his bones.

 - ΔOS(Carew) = -1.00 (Death)
 - VSA(Carew):